fuyufjh/lynx/README.md

 ## Quick Start

-Lightning relies on a configuration file in YAML.
+Lynx relies on a configuration file in YAML.
 Here is an example.

 ```yaml
 # example.yaml